Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Update email status - mark as read/unread or flag/unflag emails.'
-It specifies the exact actions and distinguishes from siblings like move_email or reply_to_email.
+The description clearly states the tool's function: 'Update email status - mark as read/unread or flag/unflag emails.'
+This is a specific verb+resource combination that distinguishes it from sibling tools like move_email or reply_to_email.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.